TUDSSL/dsicts/Lectures/Lecture 1 - Introduction/Lecture 1 Notes.md

 - [Integrative Design for Radical Energy Efficiency](https://integrative-design-for-radical-energy-efficiency.stanford.edu/): a design paradigm that aims to reduce the general impact of systems rather than individual components through energy efficiency.

 ## Carbon capture
-- [[Extra - Carbon Capture and Storage]]: a short, optional reading from your dependable course TA's, synthesizing how carbon capture works, the difference between industrial carbon capture and direct air capture, and various criticisms of the technology.
+- [Extra - Carbon Capture and Storage](Extra/Extra%20-%20Carbon%20Capture%20and%20Storage.md): a short, optional reading from your dependable course TA's, synthesizing how carbon capture works, the difference between industrial carbon capture and direct air capture, and various criticisms of the technology.
 - [Carbon Dioxide Capture Handbook](https://www.netl.doe.gov/sites/default/files/netl-file/Carbon-Dioxide-Capture-Handbook-2015.pdf ): an in-depth review of the technologies being applied in carbon capture systems from the US National Energy Technology Laboratory.
 Could be quite dated as it is from 2015.
 - [The Role of CO2 Storage](https://www.iea.org/reports/the-role-of-co2-storage): a report from the International Energy Agency that discusses scenarios for CCS implementation, as well as its limitations.
 - [Confronting the Myth of Carbon-free Fossil Fuels](https://ciel.org/wp-content/uploads/2021/07/Confronting-the-Myth-of-Carbon-Free-Fossil-Fuels.pdf): a brief from the Center for International Environmental Law that lays out the case against carbon capture for climate change mitigation in great detail.